appgate/conkolla/security.md

 See also the companion [kmstool cli](./kmstool.md)

+### Envelope encryption
+Envelope encryption is not implemented but might be added.
+This also would mean that the encrypted DEK (Data Encryption Key) would need to be passed as a parameter alongside to the encrypted secret.
+The parameters would be:

+ENC_{KEK}(DEK) \to encrypted DEK ENC_{DEK}(password)\to encrypted password

+The format of the paramter(s) will be defined later (probably protobuf at rest).

 ### Azure Vault secret handler (new since v7.5)
 The vault allows you to never disclose the password (or encrypted password) to the operations.
 Conkolla will use the `vault name` and the `secret name` to retrieve the password's plain-text from the vault.
 If `autoTokenRenewal` is used, it will simply use the vault parameters to retrieve the password during renewal.